Staffing Crisis

 A Workforce in Permanent Flight

 The staffing crisis is not primarily a hiring problem — it is a retention catastrophe.
 Officers are leaving faster than they can be replaced, driven out by dangerous conditions, inadequate pay, and institutional dysfunction.
 Between January 2021 and November 2024, 82.7% of new correctional officers left within their first year of employment — a figure that makes any sustained rebuilding of the workforce nearly impossible.
+GDC Commissioner Timothy Ward testified in 2022 budget hearings that the annual correctional officer turnover rate was 49%, meaning the workforce is functionally rebuilt every two years.
 The Bureau of Labor Statistics projects approximately 31,900 correctional officer job openings annually through 2034 nationally, with the overwhelming majority driven not by growth but by replacement needs as workers flee the profession (Staffing Crisis & Correctional Officer Turnover).
 Georgia's experience mirrors and exceeds this national trend: the profession is shedding experienced officers system-wide, and no meaningful pipeline exists to replace them.

 Related Topics